cuiyongbo/hello-world/my_wiki/algorithms/path_finding_alg_note.rst

                 frontier.put(next)
                 seed[next] = seed[current]

 #.
+Beam Seach

+    In the main A* loop, the `OPEN` set stores all the nodes that may need to be searched to find a path.
+    The Beam Search is a variation of A* that places a limit on the size of the `OPEN` set.
+    If the set becomes too large, the node with the worst chances of giving a good path is dropped.
+    One drawback is that you have to keep your set sorted to do this, which limits the choices of data structures.

+#.
+Dynamic weighting

+    With dynamic weighting, you get the cost function as ``f(p) = g(p) + w(p) * h(p)``,
+    you assume that at the beginning of your search, it’s more important to get (anywhere) quickly; at the end of the search, it’s more important to get to the goal.

+    There is a weight (``w >= 1``) associated with the heuristic.
+As you get closer to the goal, you decrease the weight; this decreases the importance of the heuristic, and increases the relative importance of the actual cost of the path.

+#.
+Iterative deepening

+    Iterative Deepening is an approach used in many AI algorithms to start with an approximate answer, then make it more accurate.
+The name comes from game tree searches, where you look some number of moves ahead (for example, in Chess).
+You can try to deepen the tree by looking ahead more moves.
+    Once your answer doesn’t change or improve much, you assume that you have a pretty good answer, and it won’t improve when you try to make it more accurate again.
+In `IDA*`, **the depth is a cutoff for f values.**
+    When the `f` value is too large, the node won’t even be considered (i.e., it won’t be added to the `OPEN` set).
+    The first time through you process very few nodes.
+Each subsequent pass, you increase the number of nodes you visit.
+    If you find that the path improves, then you continue to increase the cutoff; otherwise, you can stop.

+#.
 Bidirectional Search

     Instead of searching from the start to the finish, you can start two searches